b3tchi/scratchpad/azure/webapp-appgw-azcli/README.md

-start from scratchpad item folder
+be sure it will works properly go to cwd scratchpad item folder
 ```bash
 cd ~/scratchpad/azure/webapp-appgw-azcli
 ```